 Banks, the U.S. Department of Housing and Urban Development (HUD), and other agencies that own distressed properties won't typically pay for repairs needed to close a loan.
 But they don't always allow buyers to pay for them either.
 Often these homes are sold truly "as-is," with no repairs allowed before closing.

-Talk with a Veterans United loan specialist at 855-259-6455 if you're hoping to purchase a foreclosure.
+Talk with a Veterans United VA Loan Expert at 855-259-6455 if you're hoping to purchase a foreclosure.
 They're not always in the best of shape, and any repairs that come up can pose a real issue for getting your VA loan to closing.

 If your VA appraisal comes back with repairs, talk with your loan officer about your options and the potential outcomes.
-But do know that you may be able to cover these costs to keep the deal moving forward.
+But be aware that you may be able to cover these costs to keep the deal moving forward.